 Will my child automatically be covered under my policy?

-This will depend on your car insurer.
-The easiest way to check is to call your insurer or read through your PDS to find out if they need to be listed in your policy.
-Some insurers will automatically cover learner drivers on their parent’s policy, as long as you have your full licence and are instructing the learner driver in the passenger seat.
+This will depend on your car insurance provider.
+The easiest way to check is to call your provider or read through your PDS to find out if they need to be listed in your policy.
+Some will automatically cover learner drivers on their parent’s policy, as long as you have your full licence and are instructing the learner driver in the passenger seat.

 How do I add a learner driver to my policy?

-While many car insurers don't require you to list a learner driver on your policy at all, if you do need to add them then this can generally be done in two ways:
+While many car insurance policies don't require you to list a learner driver on your policy at all, if you do need to add them then this can generally be done in two ways:

 - Directly over the phone